adrianblynch/react-todo/readme.md

 ## Notes

 I have skipped all the building steps, no npm, no webpack, just React, ReactDOM, Redux and Babel in the browser.
 All loaded via [cdnjs.com](https://cdnjs.com/).
-All being the latest versions except for babel-core which remains at 5 due to the packaging needed from 6 onwards.
+All are the latest versions except for babel-core which remains at 5 due to the packaging needed from 6 onwards.

 Components are simple objects: